 What Is Shoulder Bursitis?

-Shoulder bursitis (also called subacromial bursitis) occurs when the bursa (a fluid-filled sac on the side of the shoulder) becomes damaged, irritated, or inflamed.
-Bursitis ("-itis"); means "inflammation") means the bursa has become irritated and inflamed, which causes pain.
-Normally, the bursa acts as a cushion for the rotator cuff tendon of the supraspinatus muscle that sits under the bursa, and prevents the tendon from rubbing on the acromion bone above the bursa.
-Certain positions, motions, or disease processes can cause friction or stress on the bursa, leading to the development of bursitis.
-When the bursa becomes injured, the tendon doesn't glide smoothly over it, and can become painful.
+Shoulder bursitis occurs when the bursa becomes damaged, irritated, or inflamed.
+The bursa is a fluid-filled sac on the side of the shoulder that cushions the rotator cuff tendon.
+It prevents the tendon from rubbing on the bone above it.
+"Itis" means inflammation.
+Certain positions, motions, or diseases can cause friction or stress on the bursa.
+When the bursa becomes injured, and the tendon does not glide smoothly, bursitis and pain can result.

 Shoulder bursitis can be caused by:

-- Muscles or tendons in the shoulder area rubbing the bursa and causing irritation
+- Muscles or tendons in the shoulder that rub the bursa and cause irritation.

 How Does It Feel?

-- Pain on the outer side or tip of the shoulder
+- On the outer side or tip of the shoulder.

-- Pain when you push with your finger on the tip of the shoulder
+- When you push with your finger on the tip of the shoulder.

-- Pain that worsens when lifting the arm to the side
+- That worsens when lifting the arm to the side.

-- Pain when pushing or pulling open a door
+- When pushing or pulling open a door.

 How Is It Diagnosed?

-If you see your physical therapist first, the physical therapist will conduct a thorough evaluation that includes taking your health history.
-Your physical therapist also will ask you detailed questions about your injury, such as:
+A physical therapist will conduct a full evaluation, including taking your health history.
+They also will ask you detailed questions about your condition, such as:

 - How and when did you notice the pain?

-- Have you been performing any repetitive activity?
+- Have you been doing any repetitive activity?

-Your physical therapist also will perform special tests to help determine the likelihood that you have shoulder bursitis.
-Your physical therapist will gently press on the outer side of the shoulder to see if it is painful to the touch, and may use additional tests to determine if other parts of your shoulder are injured.
-The physical therapist also will observe your posture, and how you lift your arm.
+Your physical therapist may perform special tests to help determine if you have shoulder bursitis.
+They will gently press on the outer side of the shoulder to see if it is painful to the touch.
+They may conduct additional tests to determine if other parts of your shoulder are injured.
+They also will observe your posture and how you lift your arm.

 Your physical therapist will test and screen for other, more serious conditions that could cause shoulder pain.
-To provide a definitive diagnosis, your physical therapist may collaborate with an orthopedic physician or other health care provider, who may order further tests, such as an X-ray to confirm the diagnosis and to rule out other damage to the shoulder, such as a fracture.
+They may recommend further tests to confirm the diagnosis and rule out other conditions or a fracture.
+They also may team with an orthopedic doctor.

 How Can a Physical Therapist Help?

-Your physical therapist will work with you to design a specific treatment program that will speed your recovery, including exercises and treatments that you can do at home.
+Your physical therapist will work with you to design a specific treatment program to speed your recovery.
+This program will include exercises and treatments that you can do at home.
 Physical therapy will help you return to your normal lifestyle and activities.
-The time it takes to heal the condition varies, but results can often be achieved in 2 to 8 weeks, when a proper stretching and strengthening program is implemented.
+The time it takes to heal the condition varies.
+Results can often be achieved in two to eight weeks when following a proper stretching and strengthening program.

-During the first 24 to 48 hours following your diagnosis, your physical therapist may advise you to:
+During the first 24 to 48 hours after your diagnosis, your physical therapist may advise you to:

-- Rest the area by avoiding lifting or reaching overhead, or any activity that causes pain.
+- Rest the area.
+This will include avoiding lifting or reaching overhead or any activity that causes pain.

-- Consult with a physician for further services, such as medication or diagnostic tests.
+- Consult with a doctor for further services or diagnostic tests.

-Surgery is not commonly required for shoulder bursitis.
-But if surgery is needed, you will follow a recovery program over several weeks, guided by your physical therapist.
-Your physical therapist will help you minimize pain, regain motion and strength, and return to normal activities in the safest and speediest manner possible.
+Surgery is not commonly needed for shoulder bursitis.
+If you have surgery, you will follow a physical therapy recovery program over several weeks.
+After surgery, your physical therapist will address your pain.
+At the right time, they will help you regain movement and strength through the methods described above.
+Your physical therapist will help you return to normal activities in the safest, fastest way possible.

 Can This Injury or Condition Be Prevented?

-- Follow a consistent flexibility and strengthening exercise program, especially for the shoulder muscles, to maintain good physical conditioning, even in a sport's off-season or after you retire from sports.
+- Be consistent in following a flexibility and strengthening exercise program, especially for your shoulder muscles.
+This will help you maintain good physical conditioning, even in a sport's off-season or after you retire from sports.

-- Always warm up before starting a sport or heavy physical activity.
+- Always warm up your shoulder muscles before starting a sport or heavy physical activity.